frederick-vs-ja/Quuxplusone-blog/_posts/2022-05-23-wordsworth.md

 With apologies to William Wordsworth and Mel Tormé.

 > Blessed nuns fret not at their narrow rooms;
-> Hermits fret not at their cells;
+> Hermits pout not at their cells;
 > Maids at their wheels, those who weave with their looms,
 > And students in their citadels
 > Happiness indwells.
 A blithe and humble little bee